Ludwig Rubiner: Back in Berlin

 While his wife remained politically engaged in Munich, Ludwig Rubiner returned home to Berlin where he moved into the apartment of his friend, the musician Ferruccio Busoni, who was undertaking a succession of postwar concert tours across Europe's cultural capitals.
 Rubiner took a job as an editor with the Kiepenhauer publishing house in Potsdam.

 He published, for a second time, his anthology "Der Mensch in der Mitte" ("The man [-/person] in the middle"), followed by two further anthologies: "Kameraden der Menschheit: Dichtungen zur Weltrevolution" ("Comrades of humanity: Poems on World Revolution") and "Die Gemeinschaft.
 Dokumente der geistigen Weltwende" ("Community: Documents of the Global Spiritual Change").
 He published the stage-drama that he had written while in Switzerland during 1917 and 1918: "Die Gewaltlosen" ("Men of non-violence").
 The stage drama was included in the Kiepenhauer series of new theatrical pieces.
 This was also the year in which he published his essay "Die kulturelle Stellung des Schauspielers" ("The cultural standing of the stage-actor") in the theatre journal, "Freie Deutsche Bühne".

-Early in 1919 Rubiner teamed up with the politically like-minded writers Arthur Holitscher, Rudolf Leonhard, Franz Jung und Alfons Goldschmidt to set up the Bund Proletarischer Kultur ("League for Proletarian Culture").
+Early in 1919 Rubiner teamed up with the politically like-minded writers Arthur Holitscher, Rudolf Leonhard, Franz Jung and Alfons Goldschmidt to set up the Bund Proletarischer Kultur ("League for Proletarian Culture").
 It sought to promote "the eternal values bequeathed by the illustrious spirits of the past."
 The league was consciously modelled on the Russian Proletkult movement inspired by Alexander Bogdanov.
 At least one source states that by this time Rubiner had probably joined the recently launched Communist Party of Germany (KPD).
 It sought to introduce proletarian culture to support the struggle of the revolutionary masses for liberation from the bourgeois economic and educational monopoly.
-It operated outside the Communist Party, however and was more aligned with the Communist Workers Party of Germany.
+It operated outside the Communist Party, however and was more aligned with the Communist Workers' Party of Germany.
 The league also founded a short-lived proletarian theatre, intended to provide proletarian culture for the public.
 Performances were to take place in factories and other industrial locations.
 A performance of "Freedom" by Herbert Kranz took place on 14 December 1919.
 However, the league broke up as a result of "differences of opinion" during 1920 before it had been possible to stage Rubiner's own drama "Die Gewaltlosen" ("Men of non-violence").

 Ludwig Rubiner spent the final months of his life working on translating the novels and stories of Voltaire into German.
 One year earlier he had published in "Die Weißen Blätter" a substantial article on "Voltaire the poet" ("Der Dichter Voltaire") and this was now recycled as a foreword for the first volume of translated works which he published shortly before his death.